Ranchi: NIA charges 15 CPI terrorists in MLA’s killing

 Those chargesheeted include Sheshnath Singh Kharwar, Gopal Krishna Patar, Prafull Kumar Mahto, Jai Ganesh, Amush Mundu, Balram Sahu, Kundan Pahan, Radhe Shyam Badaik, Bhajohari Singh Munda, Krishi Dangil, Gurua Munda, Vivek Ji, Ramesh, Rajesh Da and Manish Da.

 Charges against the deceased accused namely Ghasi Ram Munda, Tulsidas and Pawan Lohra stand abated.
-Investigation against accused persons namely Sonu, Rajesh Macchua, Mahesh and others continues, NIA officials said.
+The investigation against accused persons namely Sonu, Rajesh Macchua, Mahesh and others continues, NIA officials said.

 OneIndia News